Spayker/a3wasp-core/README.md

 Besides, a separate project was created to support bunch of vanilla and custom maps including:
 Altis, Stratis, Malden, Tanoa, Livonia, Cherno, Takistan, Utes, Zargabad, Sahrani, Napf

-Last but not least fact all sources are designed to be used with CUP content.
-Vanilla, RHS or other content related mod can be added by modifying of configs in a separate project (link can be found below)
+Last but not the least fact all sources are designed to be used with CUP content.
+Vanilla, RHS or other content related mod can be added by modifying of configs in a separate project (link can be found below).

 ## Links
 Steam Workshop: https://steamcommunity.com/sharedfiles/filedetails/?id=2346741636 </br>